Also known as: Chromosome 5p deletion syndrome, 5p minus syndrome or Cat cry syndrome

 Cri du chat syndrome is a group of symptoms that result from missing a piece of chromosome number 5.
 The syndrome's name is based on the infant's cry, which is high-pitched and sounds like a cat.

 Genetic tests can show a missing part of chromosome 5.
-Skull x-ray may reveal an abnormal angle to the base of the skull.
+Skull x-ray may reveal any problems with the shape of the base of the skull.

-Parents of a child with this syndrome should have genetic counseling and a karyotype test to determine if one parent has a rearrangement of chromosome 5.
+Parents of a child with this syndrome should have genetic counseling and testing to determine if one parent has a change in chromosome 5.

 There is no known prevention.
 Couples with a family history of this syndrome who wish to become pregnant may consider genetic counseling.